love8587/prisma2-docs/README.md

 This repository currently contains the documentation for Prisma 2 which is currently in _Preview_.
 Once Prisma 2 is released for _General Availability_, the docs will be moved into respective locations on prisma.io.

-> Lift and Photon are currently in Preview!
+> Prisma 2 is currently in Preview!
 [Limitations](https://github.com/prisma/prisma2-docs/blob/master/limitations.md) include missing features, limited performance and stability issues.

 ## Getting started